Machine-readable changes

 ----

-____The replacement text may contain assets that need to be numbered on rendering, in order to reflect how they should look in the target document.
+The replacement text may contain assets that need to be numbered on rendering, in order to reflect how they should look in the target document.

 Replacement text cannot rely on auto-numbering, and its content is by default